Common Chickweed – Identification, Foraging, and Uses

 The book Backyard Medicine suggests using chickweed topically for itches, bites, stings, inflammations, burns, swellings, sunburn, bruises, splinters and sore eyes.

-You can make a soothing chickweed bath by gathering a few handfuls of fresh chickweed and bundling it in a piece of fabric (or an old sock) and hanging it under the running water as you fill your bath.
+Make a soothing chickweed bath by gathering a few handfuls of fresh chickweed.
+Bundle it in a piece of fabric (or an old sock).
+Hang the bundle under the running water as you fill your bath.

 Poultices used on infections, such as pinkeye, must be thrown away after use.
 Poultices used on clean wounds and unbroken skin can be reused several times if chickweed is in short supply.